chunyang-wen/chunyang-wen.github.io/_posts/2026/2026-06-05-trading-basics.md

     *   *Market Order:* Executes immediately at the best available current price.
 (Guarantees execution, but not price).
     *   *Limit Order:* Executes only at a specific price or better.
 (Guarantees price, but might not execute if the price never reaches your limit).
     *   *Stop Order:* Becomes a market order once the stock hits a specified price.
 Commonly used to limit losses.
+    *   *Stop-Limit Order:* Becomes a limit order once triggered.
+This gives more price control, but the order might not fill.

+### The Lifecycle of a Trade

+A trade is not just a buy button.
+Before entering, you should define:

+*   **Entry:** The price or signal that justifies opening the position.
+*   **Exit:** The condition that tells you the trade idea is complete or invalid.
+*   **Stop-Loss:** A defensive exit that limits downside if the market moves against you.
+*   **Take-Profit:** A planned exit that locks in gains when the trade reaches your target.
+*   **Trailing Stop:** A stop that moves with the price, helping protect gains while leaving room for a trend to continue.

+### Trading Time Horizons

+Different time horizons create different risks and costs:

+*   **Investing:** Holding for years, usually based on business fundamentals, valuation, and long-term compounding.
+*   **Swing Trading:** Holding for days or weeks to capture medium-term price moves.
+*   **Day Trading:** Opening and closing positions within the same trading day.
+Execution quality and costs matter a lot.
+*   **Scalping:** Very short-term trading that attempts to capture tiny moves.
+Spreads, slippage, and discipline dominate the outcome.

+### Market, Index, Stock, and Fund

+When people say "the market," they often mean a broad index such as the **S&P 500**, **NASDAQ Composite**, or **Dow Jones Industrial Average**.
+An index tracks a basket of stocks; it is not the same as one individual company.

+You also do not have to start by picking single stocks. **ETFs (Exchange-Traded Funds)** and index funds let you buy diversified exposure to a basket of companies, sectors, bonds, commodities, or broad markets.
+For many beginners, understanding diversified funds is just as important as learning individual stock analysis.

 ## Fundamental Analysis: Decoding Stocks & Financial Reports